Kendall Jenner Admits To Painting Her Room A Certain Shade To Suppress Her Appetite

 “They were telling me there’s a pink room at the exhibit that had an explanation of the color choice: Baker-Miller Pink is the only color scientifically proven to calm you AND suppress your appetite.
 I was like, ‘I NEED this color in my house!’
 I then found someone to paint the room and now I’m loving it!”

-Jenner had first posted a photo to Instagram of the wall in question, showing fans the subdued shade of pink.
+Jenner first posted a photo to Instagram of the wall in question, showing fans the subdued shade of pink.
 She captioned the photo “Kenny’s pink xmas” as she displayed her snow flocked Christmas tree in front of the calming color.
 In fact, some sources have even suggested Baker-Miller Pink may be used in jails as a way to keep prisoners calm.
 Not to compare Kendall to rowdy prisoners, though.

 “One of the most interesting examples of color effects is Baker-Miller Pink – R:255, G:145, B:175.
-Also known as “Drunk tank pink,” this color has been used to calm violent prisoners in jails.”
+Also known as ‘Drunk tank pink,’ this color has been used to calm violent prisoners in jails.”

 Of course, it also may surprise fans that Kendall needed to paint a wall in order to help her maintain her weight by eating less.
-Fans were a bit taken aback to find the already thin Jenner looking for ways to suppress her appetite.
+Fans were a bit taken aback to find the already-thin Jenner looking for ways to suppress her appetite.
 Harper’s Bazaar shared the story on its Facebook on Thursday, and commenters sounded off as they claimed Kendall was sending a bad message to her fans by claiming she wanted to eat less.

-A couple of Facebook users discussed the issue as they debated on why Kendall would feel the need to literally change the color of her living room in order to influence her appetite.
+A couple of Facebook users discussed the issue as they debated why Kendall would feel the need to literally change the color of her living room in order to influence her appetite.

 “Why?
 Cuz she’s like really fat or what?!”